Sony RX10 versus Sony RX10 II

 Both the RX10 and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The RX10 was replaced by the Sony RX10 II, while the RX10 II was followed by the Sony RX10 III.

-Advantages of the Sony Cyber-shot DSC-RX10:
+Reasons to prefer the Sony Cyber-shot DSC-RX10:

 - More heavily discounted: Has been on the market for longer (launched in October 2013).